PasinduRavisara/Lottery-Sales-Management-System/USER-MANAGEMENT-GUIDE.md

 # User Management Guide

-This guide explains how to add users to the Lottery Sales Management System.
+This guide explains how to add users to the DLB SalesHub.
 There are three methods available for adding users:

 ## 🔐 Authentication Note